Christian Biographies for Young Readers

 Books

-Meet the poets, pastors, and pioneers who shaped church and world history—told in vivid, kid-ready stories that feel like adventure and stick like truth.
-Christian Biographies for Young Readers turns big ideas into bite-sized biographies that spark wonder, build character, and leave kids asking for “just one more.”
+Meet the poets, pastors, and pioneers who shaped church and world history in vivid stories that feel like adventure and stick like truth.
+Big ideas in bite-sized biographies that spark wonder and build character.

 Books